ucsb-cs148-w25/pj08-studytimer/docs/DEPLOY.md

 - @dnd-kit/utilities (v3.2.2) - a part of dnd-kit, a lightweight drag-and-drop library for React.
 Helps manage drag-and-drop interactions for reordering planner entries or moving tasks.

+- @fullcalendar (v6.1.15) - Used to display task deadlines in the calendar via monthly/weekly/day view

 - chart.js (v4.4.7) - a flexible and powerful charting library for JavaScript.
 Used for rendering visual data representations, such as time tracking or productivity statistics.

 - react-chartjs-2 (v5.3.0) - a React wrapper for chart.js to integrate with React components.

 - hamburger-react (v2.5.2) - a customizable hamburger menu component for React, which is used for a mobile-friendly navigation menu.

+- axios (v.1.7.9) - used on the frontend to send HTTP requests to the backend API

+Core Backend Technologies:

+- Spring Boot (version 3.2.2) - simplifies Java application development.
+It provides dependency management with Maven, built-in support with RESTful APIs and easy integration with databases i.e. Firebase
+- Maven (version 3.9.3 or above) - used to manage Java dependencies and build the project

 ## Installation Steps